Robin Walker

-Robin Caspar Walker (born 12 April 1978) is a British politician who has been the Member of Parliament (MP) for Worcester since 2010.
-He has chaired the House of Commons Education Select Committee since November 2022.
+Robin Caspar Walker (born 12 April 1978) is a British politician who served as the Member of Parliament (MP) for Worcester from 2010 to 2024.
+He chaired the House of Commons Education Select Committee from 2022 to 2024.
 He served as the Minister of State for School Standards from 2021 to 2022 and as a Parliamentary Under-Secretary of State at both the Scotland Office and Northern Ireland Office under Prime Minister Boris Johnson from 2019 to 2020.
 A member of the Conservative Party, he identifies as a one-nation Conservative.

 Early life and education

 His father was Peter Walker, Baron Walker of Worcester, MP for Worcester from 1961 to 1992 and subsequently member of the House of Lords.
 Robin Walker was born in London, and was educated at St Paul's School, an independent school for boys in Barnes in West London, followed by a scholarship at Balliol College, Oxford, where he read Ancient and Modern History.